anishghimire603/nodejsblog/README.md

-# This is a Blog Site Made with Nodejs
+# This is a Markdown Blog Site Made with Nodejs

 ---

-### How to SetUp the project
+## How to SetUp the project

 * git clone <repo url>
 * npm install